 The approval state of the asset(s) is reset regardless of the reason entered.
 The reason is logged in the asset’s history in case a user needs that information in the future; it is not displayed anywhere else.

-Once the approval state from a particular Messenger has been reset, any future approvals created or submitted from that Messenger will also be ignored.
+Once the approval state from a particular Messenger has been reset, any future approvals created or submitted from that Messenger will also be ignored from the Approvals View.
 If it is necessary to submit the same assets for approval again, make sure to create new Messengers rather than re-sending the existing Messengers.

-The DF Studio Approvals UI provides information about the approval status of assets that have been distributed using Approval Messengers.
-(For more details, see DF Studio Approvals UI.)
+DF Studio’s Approvals View provides information about the approval status of assets that have been distributed using Approval Messengers.
+(For more details, see Approvals View.)

 However, if any Approval Messengers are in “pending” state at the time approvals are reset, they will remain in that condition, since no approval decision has yet been submitted.
 In this case, the approval status indicator will display a yellow background, and any recipients whose Approval Messengers are unsubmitted will remain in the Approval Status section of the Asset Inspector.